hannahclauson/health-agreements/attack-plan.md

-x    - update badges on homepage --- should link to each search by badge x    - search should populate inputs w values that we used for the search x      - and should show the advanced options if those were used
-    - auto scroll on mobile
+x    - update badges on homepage --- should link to each search by badge x    - search should populate inputs w values that we used for the search x      - and should show the advanced options if those were used x    - auto scroll on mobile -- this isnt a thing anymore
     - change 'show' buttons to 'learn more / details'

   - styles